mailming/Action-Replay-HwH-Ext/README.md

 - Click the **Import** button in the Action Replay popup to load recordings from a JSON file.
 - Imported recordings are merged with your existing recordings (duplicate IDs are automatically assigned new IDs).
 - This is useful for restoring backups or adding pre-made recording templates.

+### Delete All Recordings
+- Click the **Delete All** button in the dashboard footer to remove all recordings at once.
+- A confirmation dialog will appear before deletion (this action cannot be undone).

 ### Recording Templates Library
 - Check out the [library folder](https://github.com/mailming/Action-Replay-HwH-Ext/tree/main/library) for pre-made recording templates you can import.